AbhishekTiwari101/Split3D-GS-A-Split-3D-Gaussian-Splatting-Framework-for-Spatiotemporal-Visualization-of-Diffusion-MRI/README.md

 This repository presents the **official implementation** of the paper:

-> **Split3D-GS: A Split-Kernel 3D Gaussian Splatting Framework for Interactive Visualization of Diffusion MRI**
+> **Split3D-GS: Moment Preserving Anisotropic Gaussian Splatting for Interactive Visualization of Diffusion MRI**
-> *Abhishek Tiwari, Ankit Vidyarthi, Jaydeep Kishore, Varun Tiwari
+> *Abhishek Tiwari
 > Q1 SCI Journal

 ### 🚀 Core Innovations